DJ Clazzi

-DJ Clazzi (born Kim Sung-hoon; 15 November 1974), better known simply by his stage name Clazzi, is a South Korean composer, singer, lyricist, record producer and DJ.
+Kim Sung-hoon (born 15 November 1974), better known by his stage name DJ Clazzi (or also simply as Clazzi), is a South Korean composer, singer, lyricist, record producer and DJ.
 He is the leader of the South Korean electropop band Clazziquai, that was formed in 2001 and debuted in 2004 with the album Instant Pig.
 In January 2012, he made his solo debut with Infant, an album that includes collaborations with a number of artists, including Seulong of 2AM and members of Sunny Hill.

 Biography

 Early life

 Kim Sung-hoon was born in South Korea on 15 November 1974.
 He moved to Canada to attend Capilano University in British Columbia, where he majored in music technology.

 Debut with Clazziquai (2001–2010)

 DJ Clazzi formed the group Clazziquai with singers Alex and Horan in 2001.
 They began releasing music on the Internet that resulted in the release of their first studio album Instant Pig, which appeared on 14 May 2004 by the label Seoul Record (now LOEN Entertainment) in South Korea.
 It was also released later that year in Japan by Avex Trax, and in Taiwan under Avex Taiwan.

 The group released their second album Color Your Soul on 22 September 2005, and a third titled Love Child of the Century on 7 June 2007.
 Their most recent studio album is Mucho Punk, released on 14 July 2009.
 Between studio albums, the group has also released a number of remix albums.